 Flicky is a rubbery bird who must save her yellow Piopio buddies from the inexorably evil Nyannyan cats.
 There's an iguana sometimes.
-The character was later included in a rather disliked Sonic game.
+After years of cameoing in the Sonic the Hedgehog games, the character was later included in Sonic 3D Blast.

 |Older Sets||Newer Sets|